mad-lab-fau/mad-gui/docs/customization.rst

    <details>
    <summary><font color="#0000FF">3.
 Fill the method `process_data` with content (either 3.1 or 3.2)</font></summary>

-The above code snippet is not complete.
+The code snippet from 2. is not complete.
 Depending on whether you want your algorithm to calculate features from existing annotations or to create labels for the plotted data, the content of your plugin's `process_data` will be as descrbied in one of the following two subsections 3.1 and 3.2.